tembo-io/website/docs/postgres_guides/how-to-show-tables-in-postgres/how-to-show-tables-in-postgres.md

 # How to show tables in Postgres

-Tables are an extremely crucial part of Postgres.
-All the data stored in Postgres is in the form of a table.
-However, the main tools to interact with Postgres are not always the most intuitive, and we should study the different methods to navigate our database.

 There are different ways to view the list of all tables.
 In this guide, we will study three different ways to view the tables - Using psql command, using SQL query, and Using PgAdmin tool.
 We will understand the whole step-by-step process with the help of an example

 Let’s get started